oracle/node-oracledb/doc/api.md

 underlying causes.

-With Oracle Client 19c, [`EXPIRE_TIME`][159] can be used in [`tnsnames.ora`](#tnsnames) connect descriptors to prevent firewalls from terminating idle connections and to adjust keepalive timeouts.
+With Oracle Client 19c, [`EXPIRE_TIME`][159] can be used in [`tnsnames.ora`](#tnsnames) connect descriptors or in [Easy Connect strings](#easyconnect) to prevent firewalls from terminating idle connections and to adjust keepalive timeouts.
+With Oracle Client 21c the setting can alternatively be in the application's [`sqlnet.ora`](#tnsadmin) file.
 The general recommendation for `EXPIRE_TIME` is to use a value that is slightly less than half of the termination period.
 In older versions of Oracle Client, a tnsnames.ora connect descriptor option [`ENABLE=BROKEN`][36] can be used instead of `EXPIRE_TIME`.
 These settings can also aid detection of a terminated remote database server.
-With Oracle Client 19c, the setting can be passed in [Easy Connect strings](#easyconnect), for example your connection string could be `"mydbmachine.example.com/orclpdb1?expire_time=2"` to send packets every two minutes.

 If the network or the database server processes used by node-oracledb connections cannot be prevented from becoming unusable, tune [Connection Pool